Murder of Tessa Majors: Aftermath

 The attack prompted new security measures at Morningside Park, including 24-hour guard booths outside the park.
-The operational hours of the evening safety shuttle bus have also been extended.
+The operational hours of the evening safety shuttle bus were also extended.
 Additional funding was promised for security measures at Morningside Park, as well as fixing the outdoor lighting.
 NYPD committed additional officers for patrolling the park, and Columbia University pledged more security guards.
 New York City Council member Mark D. Levine announced he was attempting to get funds to add security cameras that could be monitored in real time by police officers.

 Reaction

 The murder of Majors garnered considerable news coverage and was referred to as a political football, in part because violent crime had fallen significantly in New York City in preceding years.

 The case was particularly notable due to the young ages of the suspects; juveniles under the age of fifteen account for only a small fraction (significantly less than 1%) of those arrested for murder each year.
 In addition, due to the suspects being black and the victim of the killing being white, the murder is reported to have "resurfaced the longstanding racial and class tensions between Columbia University and the fast-gentrifying neighborhood of Harlem".

 The New York Times has compared the case to the 1989 Central Park jogger case, which occurred nearby in the North Woods of Central Park; both cases involved a young female victim and alleged young male perpetrators, although the suspects of the 1989 case had their charges vacated.
 This comparison to the jogger case was echoed by Time and the Star Tribune.
 Gale Brewer, the borough president of Manhattan, urged detectives to proceed with caution to avoid an outcome similar to the jogger case.
 In an effort to avoid the mistakes made by police 30 years prior, all questioning of the suspects in the Tessa Majors case was video recorded.
 New York magazine called it a defining, once-in-a-generation crime for New Yorkers.

-In 2021, the press remarked that the Morningside Park area continued to raise safety concerns similar to the murder of Majors; this time the killing of Davide Giri; the New York Times called it "an eerie reprise."
+In 2021, the press remarked that the Morningside Park area continued to raise safety concerns similar to the murder of Majors; this time the killing of Davide Giri; the New York Times called it "an eerie reprise".